China Says July Was Its Hottest Month Since Records Began

 The mean temperature in every province was also "higher than the average for previous years", with the southwestern provinces of Guizhou and Yunnan logging their highest averages, the weather office said.

-It forecast that the mercury would continue to climb in eastern regions this week, including Shanghai, where a red alert for extreme heat was in place on Thursday.
+It forecast that the mercury would continue to climb in eastern regions this week, including in the megacity of Shanghai where a red alert for extreme heat was in place on Thursday.

-"Next week will be more of the same.
-It's like being on an iron plate," wrote one user of the Weibo social media platform in response to the megacity's heat warning.

-"It's so hot.
-Did Shanghai do something to anger the gods?" quipped another.

-The nearby city of Hangzhou may hit 43C (109F) on Saturday, which would break its all-time record, the weather office said.
+The nearby city of Hangzhou may hit 43C (109F) on Saturday, which would break its all-time record.

 Middle and lower reaches of the Yangtze River would likely see daily temperatures fall no lower than 30C (86F), it said.